| Political Reforms and the Development of Human Rights in Bahrain

 the speedy deterioration of the quality of life for various sectors

+in society.
 These security tensions have escalated with the increase of economic

 difficulties, the rise of unemployment, the lack of state services